 Located on the Mississippi River, near the Gulf of Mexico, lies the lively city of New Orleans.
-Often called by the nicknames the “Big Easy” for its laid back easy-going vibe, and NOLA, which stands for New Orleans Louisiana, the city goes by many names and is known for many things.
+Often called by the nicknames the Big Easy for its laid back easy-going vibe, or NOLA, which stands for New Orleans Louisiana, it goes by many names and is known for many things.

 Top Things to Do in New Orleans